davide-caffaratti/mosaico-php-backend/README.md

 This is a working PHP backend for Mosaico

-This has been forked from https://github.com/ainterpreting/mosaico-php-backend which seems to be completely dead and no-longer maintained.
+This has been forked from https://github.com/markalston/mosaico-php-backend which seems to be no-longer maintained and has been rewrited using static php classes.

 It has been tested with mosaico 0.18.6 installed in /var/www/mosaico and with document root as /var/www/mosaico.
 If your apache setup is different you will probably have to change the paths in config.php.